LukePappa/myOS/b.md

-The aim of Ourism is to bestow mankind with perfect meditation through the single instruction "Be."
+Ourism teaches that perfect meditation may be cultivated through adherence to the single meditative instruction: "Be."
+The aim of Ourism is to enlighten humanity.